ncasaux/camel-plantuml/README.md

 Any suggestion, remark, or question?
 Feel free to create an issue and/or to contribute by forking and making pull requests!

 ## Releases notes
+### v1.1.1
+- Fixed that internal endpoints must be with scheme `direct` or `seda` to connect routes when using parameter `connectRoutes=true`
+- Fixed zip maven assembly and updated maven plugins versions
 ### v1.1.0
 - Added a remote mode to use the tool, which allows connection to an existing JMX MBean server
 - Added some tips in the .puml generated file to help layout tweaking